felsenhower/yavl-cpp/README.md

 # yavl-cpp

+With `yavl-cpp`, you can validate your YAML documents against a specification and auto-generate C++ code containing struct definitions and data bindings (methods to convert YAML to generated structs and vice versa).

+---

 This project was auto-converted using `git-svn` from [Google Code Archive](https://code.google.com/archive/p/yavl-cpp/).

 The original branches `trunk` and `yatc` are archived.